chiquitinxx/grooscript-gradle-plugin/README.md

 __thread__ - run daemon to convert files to javascript.
 Executes daemon in a thread, so is perfect to use with other task

-__templatesJs__ - generate gstemplates.js file with groovy templates defined
+__templatesJs__ - generate javascript file with groovy templates defined

 __templatesThread__ - run daemon to convert templates.
 Executes daemon in a thread, so is perfect to use with other task

 __spyChanges__ - listen changes in files

+More info about tasks [here](http://grooscript.org/gradle/tasks.html)

 Guide about using this plugin [here](http://grooscript.org/starting_gradle.html)